rolling-scopes-school/tasks/devops/modules/3_ci-configuration/task_5.md

 3. **Repository Submission (5 points)**

-   - A new repository is created with the application and Helm chart.
+   - A new repository is created with the WordPress and Helm chart.

 4. **Verification (5 points)**